home-assistant/addons/letsencrypt/DOCS.md

 - Requires Port 80 to be available from the internet and your domain assigned to the externally assigned IP address
 - Doesn’t allow wildcard certificates (*.yourdomain.com).
+- When using the nginx addon, you can configure it to forward HTTP challenges to this addon using the `letsencrypt` option.
+Make sure to use a port other than `80` for this plugin in that case.

 ### 2. DNS challenge